uhlig-it/shorts/README.markdown

 # TODO

+* Create pipeline that deploys on changes / releases
 * [fswatch](https://github.com/fsnotify/fsnotify) the config file and reload the URLs when changed (saves a restart when just the URLs are re-deployed)